Nick Gross: Big Noise

 In 2018, Gross founded the music group Big Noise together with ex-Vagrant executive Jon Cohen and rock producer John Feldmann.
 He is CEO of Big Noise.
-As of 2019 the label's roster included Ashley Tisdale and New Politics.
-Also in 2018, Gross founded Gross Labs as parent company of Find Your Grind and Big Noise, among others.
+In 2019 the label's roster included Ashley Tisdale and New Politics.

 In 2019, Big Noise launched the Noise Nest, a 5000-sq. ft recording studio in Los Angeles and launched the FYG U Music + Tech Festival.

 In June 2019, Big Noise acquired the hip hop label Commission Record.
 Its roster includes MadeinTYO, Lil Dicky, Derez De'Shon and DJ Envy.
-The same year The Used and Travis Tritt signed with Big Noise.
+On 7 June 2019, The Wrecks signed with Big Noise.
+The same year The Used and Travis Tritt also signed with Big Noise.

+On 1 November 2019, New Politics released their fifth album "An Invitation to an Alternate Reality".

+Tyler Posey and his band Five North released their debut EP Scumbag via Big Noise on 6 March 2020.

 By 2021 Big Noise had expanded their 10,000 sq ft. recording studio facility The Noise Nest with five recording studios and rooms for streaming and gaming.
 Alongside the signed artists from Big Noise other clients like Post Malone, DaBaby and A$AP Rocky use the facilities for work.

-Mod Sun signed a long-term deal with Big Noise in March 2021, and has since released his 2021 album Internet Killed the Rockstar with the label.
-His upcoming album God Save the Teen will also be released using Big Noise.
+Mod Sun signed a long-term deal with Big Noise in March 2021, and has since released two albums; Internet Killed the Rockstar in 2021, and God Save the Teen in 2023, under Big Noise.
+Both albums were produced by John Feldmann.

 In March 2022, The Veronicas signed with Big Noise.
+In March 2023, indie record label Position Music and Big Noise launched a music publishing joint venture.

+On 1 September 2023, Escape the Fate released their 8th Album "Out of the Shadows" via Big Noise.

+On 9 May 2025, Avril Lavigne and Simple Plan released the Single "Young & Dumb".

-Goldfinger and girlfriends
+Goldfinger and Girlfriends

-Since 2018 Gross had been touring drummer for Goldfinger.
-Two years later he became the official drummer of the band.
+Since 2018, Gross had been touring drummer for Goldfinger.
+Two years later, he became the official drummer of the band.

-In 2020, Gross formed the band girlfriends with Travis Mills, with the duo citing Blink-182, 5 Seconds of Summer and All Time Low as the band's musical influences.
+In 2020, Gross formed the band Girlfriends with Travis Mills, with the duo citing Blink-182, 5 Seconds of Summer and All Time Low as the band's musical influences.
 The band released the first single "California" on June 26, 2020, with the music video being released on August 11.
 This was followed by their second single "Eyes Wide Shut" on 21 August 2020.
 Their self-titled debut album was released on 23 October 2020 featuring 14 tracks.
-The production led by John Feldmann was a success with almost 20 songs being written in a few months.
+The production was led by John Feldmann.

+On 17 June 2022, Girlfriends released their second album "(e)motion sickness".

+In March 2023, Girlfriends released the single "Over My Dead Body" via Big Noise.
+They also released "Life's A Brittany" on 14 April 2023.